nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The criteria is missing from the given input.
+Criteria are missing from the given input.

     * 2a1.
 ResearchRoster shows an error message.